Arizona: Federal representation

-Arizona's two United States Senators are Kyrsten Sinema (I) and Mark Kelly (D).
+Arizona's two United States senators are and Mark Kelly (D) and Ruben Gallego (D).

-Arizona's United States Representatives are David Schweikert (R-1), Eli Crane (R-2), Ruben Gallego (D-3), Greg Stanton (D-4), Andy Biggs (R-5), Juan Ciscomani (R-6), Raul Grijalva (D-7), Debbie Lesko (R-8), and Paul Gosar (R-9).
+Arizona's United States representatives are David Schweikert (R-1), Eli Crane (R-2), Yassamin Ansari (D-3), Greg Stanton (D-4), Andy Biggs (R-5), Juan Ciscomani (R-6), Adelita Grijalva (D-7), Abraham Hamadeh (R-8), and Paul Gosar (R-9).
 Arizona gained a ninth seat in the House of Representatives due to redistricting based on the 2010 United States census.

 Political culture

 From statehood through the late 1940s, Arizona was primarily dominated by the Democratic Party.
 During this time, the Democratic candidate for the presidency carried the state each election, the only exceptions being the elections of 1920, 1924 and 1928 – all three were national Republican landslides.

 In 1924, Congress had passed a law granting citizenship and suffrage to all Native Americans, some of whom had previously been excluded as members of tribes on reservations.
 Legal interpretations of Arizona's constitution prohibited Native Americans living on reservations from voting, classifying them as being under "guardianship".
-This interpretation was overturned as being incorrect and unconstitutional in 1948 by the Arizona Supreme Court, following a suit by World War II Indian veterans Frank Harrison and Harry Austin, both of the Fort McDowell Yavapai Nation.
+This interpretation was overturned as being incorrect and unconstitutional in 1948 by the Arizona Supreme Court, following a lawsuit by World War II Indian veterans Frank Harrison and Harry Austin, both of the Fort McDowell Yavapai Nation.
 The landmark case is Harrison and Austin v.
 Laveen.
-After the men were refused the opportunity to register in Maricopa County, they filed suit against the registrar.
+After the men were refused the opportunity to register in Maricopa County, they filed lawsuit against the registrar.
 The National Congress of American Indians, the Department of Justice, the Department of the Interior, and the American Civil Liberties Union all filed amicus curiae (friends of the court) briefs in the case.
 The State Supreme Court established the rights of Native Americans to vote in the state; at the time, they comprised about 11% of the population.
 That year, a similar provision was overturned in New Mexico when challenged by another Indian veteran in court.
 These were the only two states that had continued to prohibit Native Americans from voting.

 Arizona voted Republican in every presidential election from 1952 to 1992, with Richard Nixon and Ronald Reagan winning the state by particularly large margins.
 During this forty-year span, it was the only state not to be carried by a Democrat at least once.